This post was created in conjunction with Travelan

 Before heading off on the road, check that both yourself and your dog are up-to-date with vaccinations.

 The most common vaccination that jet-setting dogs require is a rabies vaccination.
 For instance, if you’re travelling to the European Union with your dog, they require a rabies vaccine at least 21 days in advance.
-Dogs travelling to the USA also usually require a rabies certificate.
 Check in advance what are the requirements, in case waiting periods apply or your dog also requires a rabies titre test.

 4. Take Extra Preventative Medications